-\ Amount of Earnings Reserve in excess of what is deemed adequate relative to the 2021 distribution.
-The adequate reserve level for Public School is six years and all others are set at seven years.
+Amount of Earnings Reserve in excess of what is deemed adequate relative to the 2021 distribution.
+The adequate reserve past losses at the end of FY 2019, so all the transfer can be considered corpus/principal and added to the Gain Benchmark.